 A discretionary trust may also be included, which is an incredibly flexible device that preserves the opportunity for tax planning following your death, in light of the tax rules and family circumstances applicable at that time.

 A few reasons for creating trusts in your Will:

 - To prevent funds from being spent unwisely by a beneficiary

 - To protect funds from future divorce or bankruptcy of a beneficiary

 - To protect against assets passing out of the family if a surviving spouse were to remarry

 - To provide for minor children

 - To keep assets within the pool of direct descendants

-Our expert asset protection solicitors can assist with setting up the Will Trust when a client dies and administering the Will Trust long term if necessary.
+Our expert asset protection Solicitors have extensive experience in helping clients resolve legal matters and obtain the best outcome.
+We can advise on the best trust structures you’re your Will, as well as assist with setting up the Will Trust you client die and administering the Will Trust long term if necessary.

 We can also act as Trustees if required.